Why does it happen?

 What else can we do?

 - Encourage your child to listen to his/her body.
-If an activity he/she is doing is not making the headache worse, it is likely okay to continue (assuming the activity has no risk for another brain injury).
-If the headache is worsened by an activity, it is best to stop, take a break, and then try again.
+If an activity he/she is doing is not making his/her focus/attention/concentration worse, it is likely okay to continue (assuming the activity has no risk for another brain injury).
+If any of these symptoms are worsened by an activity, it is best to stop, take a break, and then try again.
 Listening to his/her body, rather than “pushing through” an activity despite worsening symptoms, will greatly help recovery.
-An easy rule of thumb is not let their headache reach a number >5/10.
-So, if for example they start their day with a headache rated 2/10 and schoolwork causes it to go up to a 4/10, it’s okay to keep pushing; however, if that headache gets to a 5 or greater, stop and take a break.
+An easy rule of thumb is not let their cognitive symptoms reach a number >5/10.
+So, if for example they start their day with “fogginess” rated 2/10 and being in the classroom causes it to go up to a 4/10, it’s okay to keep pushing; however, if that “fogginess” reaches to a 5 or greater, stop and take a break.

 - Though parents know our children so well, we can’t read their minds.
 To complicate things, their concussion symptoms are often not obvious us, unless they are specifically verbalized outload.
 Because of this, it can be easy to doubt that they truly feel the symptoms they are reporting.
 It is so important that we validate them, letting them know that that we believe them.
 Then, it is important to encourage them that these concussion symptoms will resolve and that they will return to normal.